2nd Battalion, 2nd Field Artillery (United States): History

 World War II provided the Second with another opportunity to serve its country with distinction.
 Shipped to France in 1944, it fought in the campaigns of France, central Europe, and the Rhineland.
 The Battalion arrived at Sainte-Mère-Église, France on August 66, 1944, and was assigned to the VIII Corps, Third United States Army.
 Attached to Task Force ‘B’, the battalion reinforced the artillery fires of the Plougastel-Daoulas Peninsula from the Dirinon, France on August 22, 1944.
 At Brest, France, the battalion reinforced the artillery fires of the Second and Eighth Infantry Divisions.

 The Second was then assigned to the Ninth United States Army and moved to the Army Concentration Area at Tongres, Belgium October 27, 1944.
 The Second’s mission was to provide general support for the XIII and XIX Corps, North Army and to reinforce the fires of the 5th Armored Division and the 29th and 102nd Infantry Division.
 The end of World War II found the Second Field Artillery Battalion attached to the 70th Infantry Division.

-In Korea, a battery of the Second, equipped with 105mm howitzers, represented the battalion.
+In Korea, a battery of the Second, equipped with 105 mm howitzers, represented the battalion.
 The battery supported the R.O.K. troops in the battle of the White Horse Mountain that will long be remembered by hundreds of American Soldiers.

 The unit was re-designated the Second Field artillery Battalion (Rocket) July 31, 1949.
 It was here that another first was chalked up in that the 2/2 FAR was the first battalion to be racially integrated – designated as Troop Battery, 2nd Rocket Artillery Battalion..
 At this time it returned to Fort Sill, firing demonstrations for the Artillery and Guided Missile School, on a routine but important mission to bolster America’s defenses.
 A year and a half later, the Second was once again reorganized and re-designated the Second Field Artillery Battalion.

 2nd Field Artillery Battalion moved to New Post Fort Sill in 1953, and an effort was made to give morale a boost.
 It was decided that the Unit Crest, a Mule with a Mountain Gun, should be reproduced in real life.
 A donkey was procured and a stable built on the flat behind the headquarters.
 The donkey was named “Big Deuce”.
 Replaced several times, Big Deuce VII remains the mascot for the Regiment.

 In June 1958, it was again re-designated Second Howitzer Battalion, Second Field Artillery.
 Since then, Fort Sill has been home for 2-2 Field Artillery Regiment.
 It now has the mission of supporting the US Army and US Marine Corps Field Artillery School and is the only Direct Support Field Artillery Battalion stationed at the home of US Field Artillery.